 MAMA’S FISH HOUSE: An institution on Maui’s north shore since 1973, this is truly a one-of-a-kind restaurant.
 Set on idyllic Kuau Cove (pictured), Mama’s Polynesian-style ambiance is incredibly peaceful and beautiful.
 You feel like you’ve stepped back in time to a more gracious era of hospitality.
 You are never rushed, the food is delicious, the service impeccable, and everything is beautifully presented.
 Mama’s is not for those on a shoestring budget…it is unquestionably one of the most expensive restaurants on the island, for lunch OR dinner.
 But well worth the splurge.
 It’s not just a meal, it’s a truly memorable experience.
-North of Paia (North Shore accommodations)
+Located just off the highway, north of Paia (North Shore accommodations)

 CAFE DES AMIS: This charming cafe specializes in crepes and wraps, as well as curries, for breakfast, lunch, dinner or dessert.
 The combination of Mediterranean flavors and Indian curries provide plenty of choices to suit all tastes.
 Try the Ham and Gruyere Cheese crepe or the Brie & Avocado crepe with Apple and Black Pepper.
 Or the Shrimp and Coconut Curry wrap.
 And of course the dessert crepes are scrumptious!
-Paia Town
+Cafe Des Amis is located in Paia Town

 THE FLATBREAD COMPANY: Wood-fired flatbread pizzas and organic salads.
 The flatbreads boast all natural ingredients (nitrate-fee, hormone-free, sulfate-free, free-range…you get the gist.
 It’s Paia.), with or without tomato sauce.
 Good stuff!
 Try Mopsy’s Kalua Pork, Punctuated Equilibrium, or create your own ingredient combination.
-Paia Town
+Flatbread Company is located in Paia Town

 Honorable Mentions for Upcountry dining: